SQream/pysqream/README.rst

     from datetime import date, datetime
     import sys, os

-    # Import dbapi, add to path first if pysqream was not pip installed and running from another folder
+    # If using dbapi.py directly (not via pip), add to path first
     # sys.path.append('path/to/pysqream')
     import dbapi